leolech14/Evolve/README.md

 ## CI Overview

 The GitHub Actions workflow runs on every push, pull request and once daily at 03:00 UTC via cron.
-It installs the development extras and then executes `ruff`, `black`, `mypy` and the test suite with coverage.
+Fork maintainers can disable the scheduled run by removing the `schedule` block in `.github/workflows/ci.yaml`.
+The workflow installs the development extras and then executes
+`ruff`, `black`, `mypy` and the test suite with coverage.
 Coverage must remain above **90%** or the run fails.
 When any test fails the job invokes the AI patch loop described below to automatically attempt fixes.